onismoto/making-css-smaller/README.md

 }
 ```

-The properties fall under the umbrella of presentation.
+Hundreds of properties fall under the umbrella of presentation.
+I like to imagine an alternate reality where separation of concerns extends into categories like typography, placement, size, shape, and motion.